Pelham Parkway station (IRT White Plains Road Line)

-The Pelham Parkway station is a local station on the IRT White Plains Road Line of the New York City Subway.
+The Pelham Parkway station (referred to on strip maps as Pelham Parkway–White Plains Road) is a local station on the IRT White Plains Road Line of the New York City Subway.
 Located at the intersection of Pelham Parkway and White Plains Road in the Pelham Parkway neighborhood of the Bronx, it is served by the 2 train at all times and by the 5 train during rush hours in the peak direction.

 History

 This station was built under the Dual Contracts.
 It opened on March 3, 1917, as part of an extension of the IRT White Plains Road Line from East 177th Street–East Tremont Avenue to East 219th Street–White Plains Road, providing the Bronx communities of Williamsbridge and Wakefield with access to rapid transit service.
 Service on the new portion of the line was operated as a four-car shuttle from 177th Street due to the power conditions at the time.
 The city government took over the IRT's operations on June 12, 1940.

 This station was added to the National Register of Historic Places on March 30, 2005.
 It was renovated in 2007 at a cost of $18.85 million.
 At the same time, another project was undertaken to install elevators at the station, making it ADA-accessible for $2.43 million.